-The information provided below is based on a survey conducted of Greenwood Secondary School / School of Life Experience in May 2014 and is for reference only.
-All visitors to the building should contact the main office in advance to verify access and arrange for necessary accommodations.
+The information provided below is based on a survey of Bloor Collegiate Institute conducted in May 2014 and is for reference only.
+All visitors to the building should contact the main office in advance to verify access and arrange for access into the building.